ONSdigital/csvcubed/external-docs/docs/quick-start/linking-data.md

 # Linking data

+Linking data is what turns 4☆ data into [5☆ linked data](https://5stardata.info/en/).
+This guide will help users create their first linked data where your data reuses standard definitions.

+## A transcribed audio screencast convering the contents of this page

+<iframe src="https://share.descript.com/embed/WJeFEHVvAom" width="640" height="360" frameborder="0" allowfullscreen></iframe>

+## Pre-requisites

 This page assumes that you have a well structured CSV with a corresponding JSON [qube-config.json](../guides/configuration/qube-config.md) as built in [describing your CSV](describing-csv.md).
-It aims to start you on the journey towards [5-star linked data](https://5stardata.info/en/) where your data reuses standard definitions.

 ## Column Mappings